 EN.580.487.
 Computational Medicine: Cardiology Laboratory.
 1 Credit.
 A laboratory course in which various physiological preparations are used as examples of problems of applying technology in biological systems.
 The emphasis in this course is on the design of experimental measurements and on physical models of biological systems.
 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter Laboratory Safety Introductory Course in the Search Box to access the proper course.
-Click here to access the Laboratory Safety Introductory Course (https://johnshopkins.csod.com/ui/Ims-learningdetails/app/curriculum/66847e20-c695-4e54-a6be-8c94465b8a70/) Distribution Area: Engineering, Natural Sciences AS Foundational Abilities: Science and Data (FA2)
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.
+Distribution Area: Engineering, Natural Sciences AS Foundational Abilities: Science and Data (FA2)